With

 to a point before starting the next part of your query.
 Although there are other common use cases

-two very common cases of using WITH is: (1) to compute a numeric result, often through an aggregation,
+two very common cases of using WITH are: (1) to compute a numeric result, often through an aggregation,

 some query, before performing other querying on those top-k.
 We give examples of each.